Open-source license: Enforcement

-Public domain
+Public-domain software

-When a copyright expires, the work enters into the public domain.
-At that point, no one has exclusive rights, and it is freely available to anyone.
-Additionally, software released before copyright law applied to computer programs was released as public domain.
-According to attorney Lawrence Rosen, copyright laws were not written with the expectation that creators would release their work into the public domain.
+When a copyright expires, the work enters the public domain, and is freely available to anyone.
+Some creative works are not covered by copyright and enter directly into the public domain.
+In the early history of computing, this applied to software.
+Early computer software was often given away with hardware.
+Developed initially at MIT, the pioneering video game Spacewar! was used to market and test the PDP-1 computer.

+According to attorney Lawrence Rosen, copyright laws were not written with the expectation that creators would place their work into the public domain.
 Thus intellectual property laws lack clear paths to waive a copyright.
 Highly permissive licenses described as "public domain" may legally function as unilateral contracts that offer something but impose no terms.

-A public-domain-equivalent license, like the Creative Commons CC0, provides a simple waiver of copyright claims into the public domain.
-Then because there are no standard methods to waive copyrights, they provide a permissive software license as a fallback.
+A public-domain-equivalent license, like the Creative Commons CC0, provides a waiver of copyright claims into the public domain along with a permissive software license as a fallback.
 In jurisdictions that do not accept a public domain waiver, the permissive license takes effect.
-Public domain waivers share limitations with simple academic licenses including limited protection against patent or trademark claims.
+Public domain waivers share limitations with simple academic licenses.
 This creates the possibility that an outside party could attempt to control a public domain work via patent or trademark law.
-Public domain waivers handle warranties differently from any license.
-Open-source licenses, even very permissive ones, like the MIT license, disclaim warranty and liability.
-Anyone using the software must accept this disclaimer as a condition.
-Because public domain content is freely available to anyone, a public domain waiver cannot impose a disclaimer of warranty or liability.
+Public domain waivers handle warranties differently from any type of license.
+Even very permissive ones, like the MIT license, disclaim warranty and liability.
+Anyone using the free software must accept this disclaimer as a condition.
+Because public domain content is available to everyone, the copyright waiver cannot impose a disclaimer.

-Freeware

-Freeware is software distributed at no cost.
-FOSS is often given away gratis, but "freeware" commonly refers to proprietary software.
-Proprietary software does not grant permission to modify or redistribute.
-Proprietary freeware licenses limit redistribution, prohibit commercial usage, and limit installations.
-Rather than an open-source model that facilitates collaborative development, proprietary freeware often comes with an end-user license agreement that excludes users from the development process.
-Freeware is part of the business model of major proprietary software vendors.
-For example, in 2014, Microsoft was the world's largest supplier of freeware.
-Source-available software is a marketing term for proprietary freeware that comes with source code as a reference but not as the basis for derivative works.